gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Grappa Gas frowned, then looked at Kulbinder.
 "I thought you said there were just a few of them."

-"There are fewer than we started with," he growled.
+"Fewer than we started with," the tiger growled.
 He had spent most of the flight crouched down to get out of the wind, his legs and tail tucked underneath his body.
-Now he stood, arched his back, and padded forward to join Granna Fee at Big Blue's leading edge.
+Now he stood and padded forward to join Granna Fee at Big Blue's leading edge.

 The soldiers' makeshift camp sat on a barren pinnacle of rock that rose out of the forest like an island.
 A dozen drab tents huddled around a small fire.